Ed Kowalczyk

 Ed Kowalczyk (born July 16, 1971) is an American singer, songwriter, musician who is the lead singer of the rock band Live.
 He launched a solo career after leaving Live in 2009, releasing his first album, Alive, in 2010.
-He rejoined Live in December 2016.
+He rejoined Live in December 2016, and is currently the band's only official member.

 Early life

 Kowalczyk was born on July 16, 1971.
 He grew up in York, Pennsylvania, and was raised in the Roman Catholic faith.
 He graduated from William Penn High School in 1989 where he met his bandmates Chad Taylor, Chad Gracey and Patrick Dahlheimer.

 Career

 Ed Kowalczyk was the lead singer, lyricist, and main songwriter for the band Live from its formation until 2009.
 When he left the band, the other three members issued a statement detailing what they felt were inappropriate actions by Kowalczyk in regards to contract and salary negotiations.
 Kowalczyk was sued by the band, seeking damages and an injunction against using the name "Live".
 Kowalczyk rejoined the band in December 2016 after months of rumors.
 In June 2022, Kowalczyk took a 55% controlling ownership of the band, immediately firing founding guitarist Chad Taylor from the band.
 In October 2022, Kowalczyk and three new touring musicians began performing as Live without Patrick Dahlheimer and Chad Gracey, leaving Kowalczyk as the sole remaining founding member of the band.